tcosolutions/betterscan/README.md

 [How is Scanmycode different than SonarQube?](#how-is-scanmycode-different-than-sonarqube)

-Nobody knows about this project.
 If you like it, please give it a GitHub star/fork/contribute.
 This will ensure continous development :star:

 # TLDR;